 Case No.:

 Division:

-, Husband,
+Husband,

 and

-, Wife.
+Wife.

-wite.

-PETITION FOR SIMPLIFIED DISSOLUTION OF MARRIAGE
+PETITION FOR SIMPLIFIED DISSOLUTION OF MARRIAGE We, {full legal name}, Husband

-We, {full legal name}, Husband
+an d {full legal name}, Wife

-d {full legal name} , Wife ing sworn, certify that the following information istrue:

-ll in all blanks]
+ing sworn, certify that the following information is true: Il in all blanks]

-1 We are both acking the Court for a discolution of our marriage

-We are both asking the Court for a dissolution of our marriage.
+1. We are both asking the Court for a dissolution of our marriage.

-Ζ. Husband lives in {name} County, {state}, and has live
+2. Husband lives in {name}County, {state}, and has lived

 there since {date} Wife lives in {name}

 County, {state}, and has lived there since {date}

-3. We were married to each other on { date }in the city of { city }
+3. We were married to each other on {date}in the city of {city}

-in state of { state }, or country of { country }
+in state of {state}, or country of {country}

 4. Our marriage is irretrievably broken.

 5. We do not have any minor or dependent children together, the wife does not have any

 minor or dependent children born during the marriage, and the wife is not pregnant.

 6. We have divided our assets (what we own) and our liabilities (what we owe) by agreement.

 We are satisfied with this agreement.

 [Check one only]

-( ) Our marital settlement agreement, Florida Family Law Rules of Procedure Form
+() Our marital settlement agreement, Florida Family Law Rules of Procedure Form

 12.902(f)(3), is attached.
 This agreement was signed freely and voluntarily by each of us

 and we intend to be bound by it.

-( ) Our marital settlement agreement is not in writing.
+() Our marital settlement agreement is not in writing.
 We prefer to keep our financial

 agreements private.

-7.

-· ·
+7. [Check one only] () yes () no Wife wants to be known by her former name, which was

+{full legal name}